 With that in mind, it is important to understand the air-time/ground-time ratios of shots hit with different clubs.
 The selection of the correct club is vital.
 You can chip with anything from a 3-iron to a sand wedge depending on the situation, but you must know the following formulas (also illustrated in chart above) to decide which club is required:

 - When you chip with a pitching wedge, the ball will fly half the distance to the hole and roll half the distance.

 - When you chip with an 8-iron the ball will fly one-third of the distance to the hole and roll two-thirds.

 - When you chip with a 6-iron the ball will fly one-fourth of the distance and roll three-fourths.

-(By the way, we call this this 6-8-10 Formula because the formula involves the 6-iron, 8-iron and pitching wedge, and the pitching can technically be called a 10-iron.)
+(By the way, we call this this 6-8-10 Mormula because the formula involves the 6-iron, 8-iron and pitching wedge, and the pitching can technically be called a 10-iron.)

-Always try to land the ball about 3 feet onto the putting surface and let the ball roll the rest of the way.
+When possible, if the length of the shot and position of the cup allows it, always try to land the ball about three feet onto the putting surface and let the ball roll the rest of the way.